course-details-portlet

 Course content

 Within the history of academic disciplines Design is comparatively novel and has specific challenges regarding knowledge generation, which manifests e.g. in a need for close connection of theory insights with practice-based research.
-This course gives PhD candidates insights in classic and novel theory of science approaches in design, in research traditions and methods in design, and in ethical theories and challenges related to design.
+This course gives PhD candidates insights in classic and novel theory of science approaches in design, in research traditions and methods in design, in ethical theories and challenges related to design, and in theories on sustainable design and innovation.
 It will also give support integrate the topics above in the candidates' own PhD research.
 This includes:

 a) the ability to understand what is theory of science in design, and which design theories and methods are appropriate for the particular work and why,